-The ultimate cast iron seared peppercorn crusted chimichurri steak recipe!
+The ultimate chimichurri steak, cast iron seared and peppercorn crusted!

-You guys, this chimichurri steak recipe is everything!
+You guys, this Argentinian style steak is everything!

-I could hardly wait to share this recipe with you all, it was one of my favorite recipes from our food photoshoot last week, styled by Yours Truly, and photographed by Mihamatei.com!
-You have probably seen her work in Food and Wine Magazine and the likes, this woman knows her craft, she is legit.
-I feel so honored to have worked with her again, we make a good team, wouldn’t you agree ?
+I could hardly wait to share this recipe with you all, it was one of my favorite from our food photoshoot last week, styled by Yours Truly, and photographed by my talented friend Mihamatei.com!

-Whatever steak cut you decide on, the process for the best chimichurri steak recipe is simple with three crucial steps:
+Whatever cut of meat you decide on, the process is the same:

 #1 Make sure you pat your steak dry very well with paper towels to get rid of any excess moisture.

-#2 Must let the steak rest at room temperature for at least 20 minutes before cooking.
-Otherwise you will end up with a cold steak in the center that steams in the pan instead of searing nicely on the hot cast iron !
+#2 Must let them rest at room temperature for at least 20 minutes before cooking.
+Otherwise you will end up with a cold center that won’t sear well.

-#3 Allow the steak to rest for at least 8 minutes before slicing it for the juices to redistribute.
-Then drizzle the chimichurri sauce over the top.
+#3 Allow to rest again after cooking for at least 8 to 10 minutes before slicing for the juices to redistribute.
+Then drizzle the best Argentinian chimichurri sauce over the top.

 Are you looking for the best tasting steak of all times ?
 Then ask the butcher for grass fed beef.
-Ideally it would also be organic, but most important thing is that it is grass fed.
+Ideally it would also be organic.

 - 1 1/2 tsp pink sea salt coarse